 Medi-Cal and Behavioral Health Services

 Medi-Cal is the primary source of health insurance for more than 13 million people in California — a third of the state’s population.
-The program provides health coverage for low-income children and their parents, pregnant women, seniors, and nonelderly adults, including people with disabilities.
-For low-income seniors, Medi-Cal also covers services not paid for by Medicare, including nursing home care.
+The program provides health coverage for children living in families with low incomes and their parents, pregnant women, seniors, and nonelderly adults, including people with disabilities.
+For seniors with low incomes, Medi-Cal also covers services not paid for by Medicare, including nursing home care.

 The Medi-Cal program pays for a significant portion of mental health treatment in California.
 One of the goals of the program is to promote better access to services for beneficiaries through the integration of behavioral and physical health.